THE EXPANDED CONVEYOR TECHNOLOGY

 LATEST SANDWICH BELT HIGH ANGLE CONVEYORS, EXAMPLES OF INDIRECT COST

-Table 3 summarizes some of the latest sandwich belt high-angle conveyor systems.
+This table summarizes some of the latest Sandwich Belt high-angle conveyor systems.
 Each has its unique project account and reason why it was the best solution.
 Four projects which are examples of the significant indirect costs are examined.

 SNAP LAKE AND VICTOR PROJECTS